 Having a baby is a major life change, and many men find becoming a father more difficult than they thought it would be.
 Adjusting to changes in the relationship with their partner, and changed lifestyle can lead to stress, anxiety and depression.

-New dads can feel anxious, sad, irritable, 'stressed', angry, bored, lonely and generally dissatisfied with their 'new' life.
-It's often difficult for new dads to keep up with what they think is expected of them, and this can lead to high levels of stress.
+New dads can feel pressured, anxious, sad, irritable, 'stressed', angry, bored, lonely and generally dissatisfied with their 'new' life.
+It's often difficult for new dads to keep up with what they think is expected of them, and this can lead to very high levels of stress.

-The onset of these feelings usually begins sometime in the first year of a baby's life and family and friends may or may not notice that the man is struggling- sometimes men keep this to themselves, probably thinking that they are meant to 'be strong'.
+The onset of these feelings usually begins sometime in the first year of a baby's life and family and friends may or may not notice that the man is struggling- sometimes men keep this to themselves, perhaps thinking that they are meant to 'be strong'.

 This type of ‘post-natal depression’ may also be experienced by new mothers.